-There’s that old 1960s query: what if they had a war and no one came?
-Considering the 1982 clash between featherweights Salvador Sanchez and Azumah Nelson, the better question is: what if they had an action-packed, dramatic war between two Hall of Fame champions and no one knew about it?
+There’s that old 1960s query: what if they had a war and nobody came?
+Considering the 1982 clash between featherweights Salvador Sanchez and Azumah Nelson, the better question is: what if they had an epic, action-packed, back-and-forth scorcher of a fight between two Hall of Fame champions and no one knew about it?

 In boxing, it’s easy to get vexed about all the terrific matches that never were or will be, but long-time fight fans know it’s always better to be grateful for what you get, than to fret over what the cruel boxing gods deny you.
 And so, almost four decades later, we can look back with renewed appreciation at the dream fight that was between two great champions, Nelson and Sanchez.

 Of course fans and pundits must be forgiven for not recognizing back in 1982 what a truly top-shelf match Sanchez vs Nelson really was.
 After all, no one outside of Ghana knew anything about Azumah, who had a paltry record of thirteen bouts and was brought in as a last second replacement for top contender Mario Miranda.
 Aside from holding the Commonwealth featherweight title, he possessed no qualifications for a shot at a world championship whatsoever, much less a bout with the man regarded as one of the finest performers in the sport.
 As a result, fewer than six thousand showed up at Madison Square Garden that night.